 At First National Realty Partners, we specialize in the acquisition and management of grocery store anchored retail centers.
 If you are an accredited investor and would like to learn more about our current opportunities, click here.

 Brief Rundown of REIT Investing

-REITs are a type of investment vehicle through which individual investors can purchase a fractional share of a portfolio of commercial real estate assets.
+As a type of investment vehicle, a REIT works through allowing individual investors to purchase a fractional share of a portfolio of commercial real estate assets.
 REITs can be privately held or publicly traded, and many REITS focus on a particular asset class.
 For example, some REITs invest mainly in retail properties, while others specialize in office buildings or multifamily apartment buildings.

 Generally speaking, there are four types of REITs:

 - Equity REITs: Most REITs are equity REITs, and they offer an equity ownership stake in a diversified portfolio of commercial real estate properties.
 In return, investors receive a pro rata share of the cash flow and profits produced by the underlying assets.
 Most equity REITs specialize in a specific asset class, like shopping centers, data centers, self storage or healthcare facilities.